 When eleven-year-old Jenkins Towne travels to a Massachusetts museum to present his school science project, he has no idea that his missing classmate Clyde, who turns out to be a 17th century Puritan, will whisk him back to 1692 and beg him to help end the witch trials.
 An evil sheriff and a devil-obsessed minister stand in their way, but when Jenkins discovers that his sister, accidently sucked back in time, has been accused of witchcraft, Jenkins and Clyde must race to come up with a plan to save her and 150 others from the noose on Gallows Hill.

-Finished but not yet published
+Completed but not yet published

 Jodi is an eleven-year-old girl who has a loving, yet stressful relationship with her younger, autistic brother.
 She loves him, but his disability complicates her life.
 Everything centers around Tyler, even a move to New Jersey so he can attend a special school.
 Jodi wishes that once in a while things would be about her.
 She’s conflicted when she learns that her dad wants custody of her, but not her brother.
 To make matters worse, at her new school she’s the target of a bully who calls her “Undies.”
 When she’s trapped with this troubled boy in the Museum of Natural History elevator during a field trip, she discovers they have something important in common.
 Jodi learns to stand up for herself and maybe, just maybe, has found a new friend.